dinosoeren/walls.dev/content/project/scaling-everest/index.md

 With just a few days to make something worth presenting to the class, I locked myself in my room and set out to build a game in Game Maker that would capture the spirit of the climb.
 The result: **Scaling Everest**, a platformer where you play as Hillary, dodging avalanches, braving the cold, and making your way to the summit.
 The graphics were... let's call them "retro" (read: MS Paint chic), and the gameplay was simple, but it was mine.

 I wish I could share the source code, but somewhere between high school and adulthood, it vanished into the digital ether.
 All that's left is the original Windows executable.
-So, if you're on a Mac or Linux, you'll have to borrow a friend's PC (or try your luck with Wine).
+If you're on Mac or Linux, use [**Wine**](https://www.winehq.org/) to run it!

 {{< download-button url="../../bin/ScalingEverest.exe" text="Download .exe" ext="exe" >}}